tsvilans/tas/README.md

 limitations under the License.
 ```

-To re-iterate the above, this code is at risk of random refactoring, modification, overhaul, and general breakage at any given moment in time.
-It will liberally introduce new dependencies with little documentation, or perform unexpectedly.
-If it works for you, save it and back it up.
-This is a personal toolkit and code diary for on-going research, exploration, learning, and other such nonsense, and as such is a pretty raw reflection of my state-of-mind.
-Use at own risk.
+Current version: 1.1

 # Modules

-The toolkit is divided into some separate modules, some of which heavily depend on one-another.

 ## Core

-This contains class extensions and utility functions which I find myself using over and over again.
-It defines some new types and extends loads of other ones, and also provides interfaces for converting between some types and others.
+The Core module contains Types, Extension Methods, and Utility classes.
+Types include a Polyline that uses planes instead of points as vertices (oriented polyline), a Pose which is a position and orientation with a fitness value, and a couple of Network implementations for facilitating graph-based workflows.
+Extension Methods provide extra methods for RhinoCommon types (Polyline, Vector3d, Point3d, Plane, Mesh, Brep, Curve, etc.).
+Utility classes provide some new functionality that doesn't quite fit into the extension methods.

 The GH extended version provides some wrapper classes and components for the Grasshopper plug-in.

 ## Lam

+The Lam module contains classes and types developed for my PhD research into free-form timber structures.
+The Glulam class allows the definition of straight, single-curved, and double-curved glulam beams; generating their geometry; analyzing curvature and bending limits; calculating required lamella composition; and more.
+The Workpiece class and Feature class extend the Glulam model into the fabrication of joints.

-An ecology of classes and types developed for my PhD research into free-form timber and its production.
-Documentation may one day appear.
-The GH extension for this provides loads of new Grasshopper components for modelling and analyzing free-form glulam members.
-Not all of them work as expected; some of them might be broken, I haven't checked recently.
+Once again, the GH extension for this provides new Grasshopper components for modelling and analyzing free-form glulam members.

 ## Machine

-A bunch of classes and types to assist with toolpath generation and processing.
-These are self-rolled imitations of common toolpath strategies (area clearance, pocket, flowline, etc.).
-These were developed out of necessity, for lack of available toolpath generation tools at the time.
-They have been a great learning tool and can no doubt be improved.
+The Machine module contains classes and types for toolpath generation and CNC machining.
+Many of these are self-rolled imitations of common toolpath strategies (area clearance, pocket, flowline, etc.) and are mostly experimental.

 Again, the GH extension provides some new Grasshopper components for generating and modifying toolpaths.
-There is some initial support for post-processors for some specific machines.
-This development is on-going and is an in-progress refactor of existing stuff that was used to translate paths into machine code.
+There is some initial support for post-processors for some specific machines such as the Haas TM-3 3-axis vertical mills and the CMS Antares 5-axis wood processing centre.

 ## Fun

-This is where some tangential experimentation and learning happens.
-This module contains implementations of various algorithms that I have come across and have used for certain things.
-This is a way to document them, keep them around, and try to flesh them out as more generic tools for future use.
-These include basic pseudo-implementations of Simulated Annealing, K-Means clustering, and Metropolis-Hastings.
+The Fun module contains implementations of algorithms and other experimental work that is highly volatile and unstable.
+This is meant as a place to store developing ideas and experiments that don't yet have a home in the other modules.
+These include basic implementations of Simulated Annealing, K-Means clustering, and Metropolis-Hastings; as well as a tentative next version of the Glulam model.

 # Acknowledgements